A hero's journey: How embracing Autism helped a Colorado artist carve out his own destiny

 “Greek is awesome.
 But myth is so much broader than that,” Maes explained.
 "Every region of the world has mythic representations, and I think that's really deep and really speaks to the universalness of these different myths, in ways that tie into the human psyche."

-Maes’ paintings are featured around the city at places like Mutiny Information Cafe an Catalyst Crystals, and have been part of events like the Five Points Jazz Festival and Indigenous X.
+Maes’ paintings are featured exhibitions around the city in coffee shops, retail stores and galleries, and has been part of events like the Five Points Jazz Festival and Indigenous X.

-And while Autism may have helped lead Maes to art, the opportunities art afforded him helped Maes build the confidence to pursue connection, something he felt his diagnosis had gotten in the way of inthe past.
+And while Asperger’s may have helped lead Maes to art, the opportunities art afforded him helped Maes build the confidence to pursue connection, something he felt Asperger's had gotten in the way of inthe past.

 “Something that I've found has been tremendously helpful over the years has been finding ways I actually enjoy communicating with people,” he reflected.
 “Places I like to be that encourage that growth, that encourage that social development for myself."